particle-iot/docs/src/content/reference/datasheets/tracker/tracker-m-datasheet.md

 <sup>1</sup>On the Tracker One, the M8 can be configured for GPIO, I2C (SDA and SCL), or Serial (RX and TX) on two pins.

-<sup>2</sup>Both internal and external GNSS and cellular are supported, however the antenna style must be decided in advance as there in no software antenna switch.
+<sup>2</sup>Both internal and external GNSS and cellular are supported by physically changing the antenna connector inside the enclosure.

 <sup>3</sup>There is no external MCU USB connector on the Monitor One.